BFieguth/brisk/docs/source/getting_started/project_structure.rst

 ~~~~~~~

 Configures how your data will be processed and split.
 This file defines a
-``DataManager`` that handles train-test splitting and scaling.
-This is the default
+``DataManager`` that handles train-test splitting and preprocessing pipelines.
-processing used for all datasets.
-You can override this default for individual
+This is the default processing used for all datasets.
+You can override this
-experiment groups in ``settings.py``.
+default for individual experiment groups in ``settings.py``.

 .. code-block:: python